aws-samples/ecs-blue-green-global-deployment-with-multiregion-cmk-codepipeline/README.md

 - Create a new feature branch from main branch.
 - Push changes to feature branch and create a PR to main branch.
 - Verify if lambda function approves the merge and invoke pipeline.

+### Summary

+- **Development:** The software/code development occurs in a centralized account.

+- **Deployment Across Multiple Accounts and Regions:** The deployment involves spreading workload/applications across multiple accounts and regions.

+- **Encryption and Decryption:** The use of a single Customer Master Key (CMK) for encryption and decryption across regions, specifically for a Disaster Recovery scenario.

+- **CMK Management:** The CMK is region-specific and needs to be maintained or created in three different regions for pipeline artifacts.
+A multi-region CMK is preferred for consistency in key identification across regions.

+- **Gitflow Workflow:** Implementation of a Git workflow branching model with two branches (develop and main) for merging code changes from the develop branch to the main branch using pull requests (PR).

 ## Cleanup
 - Scale down ECS Service to 0.
 Clean up any images from ECR repository.